Monodromy action of mirror stops for toric Calabi-Yau surfaces: A review of the Stringy K ahler moduli of toric mirrors

 As before, the symplectic viewpoint is agnostic to the sign of $\alpha$, and we may consider any non-zero (even complex) value of $\alpha$.
 The natural coordinate to parameterize this space is $c\in \CC^*\setminus \{1\}$, which is equal to $\exp(\alpha)$ on the portion of the stringy K\"ahler moduli space parameterized by OGW invariants of $K_{\PP^1}$ or $\CC^2/\ZZ_2$.
 Observe that the removed point $c=1$ corresponds to when $\alpha=0$.
-We can then study the ``variation of Landau-Ginzburg model'' via tropicalization of the fiber, as drawn in \cref{fig:variationOfTropicalization}.
+We can then study the ``variation of Landau--Ginzburg model'' via tropicalization of the fiber, as drawn in \cref{fig:variationOfTropicalization}.

-\begin{rem} When $\XB_\Sigma$ is a toric Calabi-Yau, there is another choice of $A$-side mirror \cite{chan2012syz} (for the setting of the $A_{\n}$ singularity, this is described in \cite{chan2017open}).
-If $W(x_1, \ldots, x_\nn)$ is the open Gromov-Witten potential, the mirror can also be presented as the symplectic manifold
+\begin{rem} When $\XB_\Sigma$ is a toric Calabi--Yau, there is another choice of $A$-side mirror \cite{chan2012syz} (for the setting of the $A_{\n}$ singularity, this is described in \cite{chan2017open}).
+If $W(x_1, \ldots, x_\nn)$ is the open Gromov--Witten potential, the mirror can also be presented as the symplectic manifold

-with Landau-Ginzburg potential $u$.
-When presented in this manner, one can see in the $A_{\n}$ example that $\XA$ contains an $A_{\n}$ configuration of Lagrangian 2-spheres; more generally, the work of \cite{gross2018homological} constructs a similar configuration of Lagrangian 3-spheres in the setting of mirror symmetry for toric Calabi-Yau 3-folds. \end{rem}
+with Landau--Ginzburg potential $u$.
+When presented in this manner, one can see in the $A_{\n}$ example that $\XA$ contains an $A_{\n}$ configuration of Lagrangian 2-spheres; more generally, the work of \cite{gross2018homological} constructs a similar configuration of Lagrangian 3-spheres in the setting of mirror symmetry for toric Calabi--Yau 3-folds. \end{rem}